VladaAlek/pp-commerce-261124/README.md

 4

-- Organisation's Logo visible in the navbar
+- The organisation's Logo is visible in the Navbar

 5